ErlingSigurdson/Billy/README.md

 ### Concept
 Billy is a program (an Arduino sketch) written for ESP32 and ESP8266 microcontrollers (systems-on-chip, SoCs).
-With this software an MCU can control a load using a digital (ON/OFF) and a pseudo-analog (PWM) output and receive commands over a UART and wireless networks.
+With this software an MCU can control a load using a digital (two-state, ON/OFF) and a pseudo-analog (PWM) output and receive commands over a UART and wireless networks.

 In the following the name "Billy" may refer both to the software and a device that runs it